Skip to main content

 contacts:readRead contact data

-contacts:writeCreate or modify contacts
+contacts:writeCreate or enrich contacts

 org_settings:readRead organization settings and credits